Radical prostatectomy is the complete removal of the cancerous prostate gland and seminal vesicles.

 Our researchers are international leaders in molecular genetics, image-guided radiotherapy, tumor markers, and surgical robotics.

-Much of our staff, under the direction of the Chief of Urology, Adam Kibel, MD, acts as the surgical oncology team for the Genitourinary Cancer Treatment Program at the Dana-Farber/Brigham and Women’s Cancer Center.
+Much of our staff, under the direction of the Chief of Urology, Adam Kibel, MD, acts as the surgical oncology team for the Genitourinary Cancer Treatment Program at the Dana-Farber Brigham Cancer Center.
 This integrated cancer center in adult oncology brings together genitourinary, radiation, and medical oncologists with urological surgeons to treat patients as one medical team.

 BWH has long been committed to not only the care of our patients but also the many other needs that they and their families have.
 This philosophy of patient- and family-focused care - involving systems and services that emphasize healing in a comfortable, relaxed environment – is a guiding force behind the care we provide at the Department of Urology.

 BWH is committed to providing all of our patients with the safest, highest-quality, most-satisfying care possible and follow established protocols that have been shown to improve patient outcomes.
 Our Inpatient Satisfaction Survey, sent to patients' to assess their total care experience, helps us to monitor what we are doing well and where we could improve.
 We pride ourselves in the Quality of Patient Care we provide and how we compare with other hospitals.

 The urology team at BWH features internationally recognized physicians who are all faculty at Harvard Medical School.
 Together they continue to build on our long and distinguished history by offering innovative, compassionate, and patient-centered care, and pioneering groundbreaking advances in the treatment of all urological conditions.
 Meet our urology team.